Kosher animals: Land animals

-While camels are actually not true ruminants they chew cud, and for not having a cloven hoof, or a hoof at all.
-Camels have toes with hoof like toenails.
+While camels possess a single stomach, and are thus not true ruminants, they do chew cud; additionally, camels do not have hooves at all, but rather separate toes on individual toe pads, with hoof-like toenails.

-Although hares and coneys do not ruminate at all, they do usually re-ingest soft cecal pellets made of chewed plant material right after excretion for further bacterial digestion in their stomach and this serves the same purpose as rumination.
+Although hares and other lagomorphs (coney, rabbits, pikas) do not ruminate at all, they do typically re-ingest soft cecal pellets made of chewed plant material immediately after excretion for further bacterial digestion in their stomach, which serves the same purpose as rumination.
+They are also known to ingest their own and the droppings of other lagomorphs for nutritive reasons.

-Although not ruminants, hyraxes have complex, multichambered stomachs that allow symbiotic bacteria to break down tough plant materials, though they do not regurgitate.
+Although not ruminants, hyraxes have complex, multichambered stomachs that allow symbiotic bacteria to break-down tough plant materials, though they do not regurgitate it for re-chewing.
 Further clarification of this classification has been attempted by various authors, most recently by Rabbi Natan Slifkin, in a book, entitled The Camel, the Hare, and the Hyrax.

 Unlike Leviticus 11:3-8, Deuteronomy 14:4-8 also explicitly names 10 animals considered ritually clean: